Bath Clinic

 Once the results of any investigations are back and a diagnosis has been made, your urologist will meet with you again to discuss suitable treatment options so that you can make an informed choice about treatment.
 If you have any questions or concerns, they will be very happy to talk through them with you.

-If you have any concerns about the health of your urinary tract, we believe that Bath Clinic is the very best place to come for investigation, diagnosis, treatment and post-treatment support.
+If you have any concerns about the health of your urinary tract, our consultants will ask lots of question, where appropriate recommend an investigation, diagnosis, treatment and post-treatment support.

 When you visit a urologist at Bath Clinic you will benefit from:

-If you live in or around Bath and have any symptoms that are causing you concern or affecting daily life, why not book your private urology appointment now?
-We would be delighted to help you.
+If you live in or around Bath, Somerset or Wiltshire and have any symptoms that are causing you concern or affecting daily life, why not book your private urology appointment now.